-Chinese basketball body halts cooperation with Houston Rockets over Hong Kong tweet
+Chinese businesses, broadcaster punish Houston Rockets over manager's HK protest tweet

 Another said: “We Chinese basketball fans call on either Morey to apologize or the Rockets to fire Morey.
 If this doesn’t happen, then we call on fans to boycott watching Rockets games.”

-Reporting by Huizhong Wu and Hallie Gu; Editing by Clarence Fernandez and Toby Davis
+Reporting by Huizhong Wu and Hallie Gu; Editing by Clarence Fernandez, Toby Davis and Alison Williams